$64.99 64.990000000 (ex. tax)

 Healthcare practitioners can find out more about L. acidophilus and the research mentioned above by visiting the Probiotics Database, on the Probiotic Professionals site.

 This really depends on what is meant by ‘best’!
 In terms of suitability, it’s a case of finding the right strain to suit you, and your own specific health requirements, which can involve a bit of searching.

 However, there are a few key ways to ensure that the supplement in question is of high quality.

-*Do your research before buying a probiotic supplement.
-Choose strains that meet your own individual health needs, whilst also satisfying the above quality criteria.
+Do your homework before buying an L. acidophilus supplement.
+Choose one containing high quality, well-researched strains which meet your own individual health needs, whilst also satisfying the above quality criteria.